-The OEAI is home to extensive collections that are also available to external specialists by arrangement with the expert in charge.
+The OeAI is home to extensive collections that are also available to external specialists by arrangement with the expert in charge.

 A collection of pottery fragments and glass, as well as raw material and rock samples has been built up for comparative studies but also for the application of analyses of the natural sciences.
-The emphasis has been placed on the eastern Mediterranean and the provinces in the Alps; the time frame extends from the Anatolian Neolithic to the modern period.
+The emphasis has been placed on the eastern Mediterranean and the provinces in the Alps; the time frame extends from the Palaeolithic through the Anatolian Neolithic to the modern period.
 The collection of clay and pottery from Ephesos is unique and during a raw material survey the entire region was sampled and reference materials were also extracted from various excavation sites.
 The materials can be studied in specially equipped labs and the relevant databases are also accessible.

 Animal Bones Collection